dxmari/scriptinel/README.md

 ### Policy Rules

+The policy file is the **core contract** between you and Scriptinel.
+It must be:

-- Exact package names only (no wildcards)
+- **Exact package names only** - No wildcards, no patterns, case-sensitive matching
-- Explicit script names only (`preinstall`, `install`, `postinstall`)
+- **Explicit script names only** - Must specify `preinstall`, `install`, or `postinstall` exactly
-- Policy file should be committed to version control
+- **Version-controlled** - Policy file should be committed to git for team consistency
-- Policy changes require explicit approval
+- **Reviewable** - Policy changes appear in git diffs, enabling code review
+- **Deterministic** - Same policy file always produces same behavior

+> **Why no wildcards?** Security tools require predictability.
+Wildcards introduce ambiguity and make it harder to audit what's actually approved.

 ## CLI Reference